user2311717757/nlp_doctor/README.md

 # Privacy Evaluation Framework for NLP Models
 ## Descriptions
-This repo contains source code and pre-processed corpora for "Privacy Evaluation Benchmarks for NLP Models"
+This repo contains source code and pre-processed corpora for "Privacy Evaluation Benchmarks for NLP Models".
+Accepted by EMNLP2024

 ## Dependencies
 transformers==4.26.0.dev0